 Madjeen Isaac (b.
-1996, Brooklyn, NY) specializes in oil painting, as she is currently focusing on creating images based on her Haitian-American culture.
+1996, Brooklyn, NY) specializes in oil painting, as she is currently focusing on creating images based on her Haitian-American identity.
 Growing up in a neighborhood where it is predominantly Caribbean immigrants, Isaac allowed her process to give her a sense of purpose from the memories and cultures that have shaped her..

 Her current works are based on celebrating one's existence and differences while showing patronage to the Haitian culture.